Nelly Korda shoots 62, takes 3-shot lead in Michigan - WTMJ

 Madelene Sagstrom was third at 16 under after a 65, and Su Oh (69) was another stroke back.
 Anna Nordqvist (68), Georgia Hall (65), Charley Hull (67) and Mina Harigae (68) were 14 under.

 Jessica Korda was eight strokes behind after a 67.
-Thompson (68) and Inbee Park (68) also were 12 under.
+Inbee Park (68) and 2015 winner Lexi Thompson (68) also were 12 under.

 The major KPMG Women’s PGA Championship is next week at Atlanta Athletic Club.